rhigham-scwx/shikari/abstracts/elevated_script_execution.md

 * Look for commandlines that contain specific script files on disk to execute.
 If possible, confirm whether or not these script files are located in directories that normal users could modify or in temporary directories
 * You might notice that legitimate software is responsible for these processes.
 Insofar as possible, modify the original search to exclude these known-good applications
 * You might notice that particular systems generate a disproportionate number of these elevated processes.
 Consider modifying the original search to exclude specific hosts, then re-evaluate the parent process facet histogram to see if the distribution of values has changed substantially
-* If the volume of data is unmanageable, you should consider small variations on the search such as `netconn_count:[1 TO *]` to focus on processes that generate specific events
+* If the volume of data is unmanageable, you should consider small variations on the search to focus on processes that generate specific events

 Please document your findings.